 Take Mr. Clean Magic Eraser and apply the product thoroughly to the stained area by following the manufacturer’s instructions provided on the label.

 Repeat 2-3 times if required, and if the stain does not go away you will need to try using lemon juice and baking soda.

 In a bowl make a thick paste by mixing equal parts lemon juice and baking soda.

 Rub the paste gently on the stained area with a rag or a sponge pad.
 Then wipe the area clean with another clean soft cloth.

 Finally, spray the area with water or white vinegar, and then wipe it to remove all the residues or dyeing agents, lemon, and baking soda.

 That’s the important question, you should always ask yourself before trying any chemicals on your expensive wood surfaces.

 Baking soda (also called bicarbonate of soda) comes with a very high pH and is highly alkaline due to which it neutralizes acids and acts as a great cleaner to remove acidic stains and smells.

-With that said, it’s a cleaning agent that can be too hard for certain wood, wood finishes, and sealants already present on wood furniture.
+With that said, it’s a cleaning agent that can be too hard for certain wood, wood finishes, and sealants already present on wood furniture or countertops.